Why is Play Therapy Important?

 Therapy with children looks a lot different than therapy with adults.
 Because children’s brains don’t have the developmental abilities to come to therapy and talk through their emotions and problems the way adults do, play therapy is the recommended treatment approach to working with children.
+Not all therapists are equipped to treat the unique dynamics of working with children, teens, and parents, but the Clinicians at Creative Family Counseling have received expert training in therapy models that are proven to be effective in helping families meet their goals in counseling.

 Children need to play.
 It is through play that children communicate their needs, process their emotions, and discover themselves.